MedVisBonn/MedVisBonn.github.io/index.md

 3. F1-score (frame-wise)
 4. Precision-Recall area under curve (PR AUC)

-Afterwards well calculate a point-based significance ranking to establish the challenge winner, using the approach outlind in the recommed best practices by Maier-Hein et al [1].
+Afterwards we will calculate a point-based significance ranking to establish the challenge winner, using the approach outlind in the recommed best practices by Maier-Hein et al [^7].

 ## Organizers